ckesurf/DecisionTree/README.md

 	3. Run the executable on the training data:
 		> ProgWriter.class restaurant2_train.csv

-	4. Run "make output".
+	4. Run "make classify".
 This will run the OutputTree executable on the test data.

-	5. Run the executable on the test data
-		> OutputTree.class restaurant2_test.csv

 This will output the classifiers.

 *************************************************************************